Groupguanfang/lumirpc/README.md

 Simple and type safe json-rpc 2.0 server and client solution for node.js.

-## Maybe the best style for server and client communication using typescript ✨
+## Maybe the best style for server and client communication using TS ✨

 Just a vite plugin: